NigelUy/CPE106L_B1_3Q2324_GROUP2/dataset/DATASET.md

 rows (15935) columns (7)
-Rows like sodium and fats were filled with "NO DATA" should there be data lacking Description contains columns that are not ingredients such as occassions
+Rows like sodium and fats were filled with "NO DATA" should there be data lacking Description contains columns that are not ingredients such as occassions ADDED "ANY" to description when meal is neither breakfast dinner or lunch
 Source: https://www.kaggle.com/datasets/hugodarwood/epirecipes